 How To Write Killing Content Which Converts To Sales

-How to write killing content which converts to sales: Understand your readers.
+How to write killing content that converts to sales: Understand your readers.

 Here are the tips that will be extremely helpful:

 Your words should be smartly phrased to attack the anxiety of the targeted audience, in a positive manner.
 Care should be taken not to cross the line and scare away the readers.
-No one gets attracted towards too much negativity.
-However, a post which consists of elements of positive anxiety aims to push the boundaries of the readers in a constructive manner.
+No one gets attracted to too much negativity.
+However, a post that consists of elements of positive anxiety aims to push the boundaries of the readers in a constructive manner.

 Example 2: If I rephrase the headline of this article to “7 tools content writing tools that will increase the traffic 10 times”, what I am actually doing is attacking the dire need of the desired result that almost every content marketer desperately wants.
 This will again push them to read my article.